Dowlais: Notable buildings

 St John's Church, a Grade II listed building, contains the tombs and burial places of several notable people, including Sir John Guest who had the church built in 1827.
-St John's closed in 1997 but has received several hundred thousand pounds of Welsh Government money to preserve it.
+St John's closed in 1997,but has received several hundred thousand pounds of Welsh Government money to preserve it.

 In its heyday, Dowlais had numerous nonconformist chapels.
-Almost all have disappeared although the buildings of Bethania (Independent) and Hebron (Calvinistic Methodist) are now used by evangelical congregations.
-Others have been demolished including Bryn Seion and Gwernllwyn.
+Almost all of them have disappeared, although the buildings of Bethania (Independent) and Hebron (Calvinistic Methodist) are now used by evangelical congregations.
+Other chapels have been demolished including Bryn Seion and Gwernllwyn.

 Sport and leisure

 Dowlais is home to rugby union club, Dowlais RFC.